SimonEnsemble/SimonEnsemble_old.github.io/index.md

 ---
 feature_text: |
   # <span style="color:white">The Simon Research Ensemble</span>
-  We use mathematics, machine learning, and computer simulations as a toolkit to understand and solve problems.
+   We use machine learning, molecular models & simulations, and statistical mechanics to study adsorption in nano-porous materials.
-feature_image: images/treez.jpg
+feature_image: images/hartscove.JPG
 excerpt: "The Simon Ensemble at Oregon State University"
 ---